Colleen M. Fitzpatrick

-Colleen M. Fitzpatrick (born April 25, 1955) is an American forensic scientist, genealogist and entrepreneur.
+Colleen M. Fitzpatrick (born April 25, 1955) is an American forensic scientist, genealogist, and entrepreneur.
 She helped identify remains found at the crash site of Northwest Flight 4422, which crashed in Alaska in 1948.
-Fitzpatrick co-founded the DNA Doe Project which identifies previously unidentified bodies and runs Identifinders International, an investigative genetic genealogy consulting firm that helps identify victims and perpetrators of violent crimes.
+Fitzpatrick co-founded the DNA Doe Project, which identifies previously unidentified bodies, and runs Identifinders International, an investigative genetic genealogy consulting firm that helps identify victims and perpetrators of violent crimes.

 Early life and education

 Colleen M. Fitzpatrick was born April 25, 1955 in New Orleans, Louisiana.
 Fitzpatrick attended an all-girls Catholic school and nurtured her scientific curiosity through various science competitions including a summer science program in Baton Rouge funded by the National Science Foundation.
 While applying to colleges, Fitzpatrick conducted an experiment on the Benham disk for her school's science fair.
-Her project was selected for the Tomorrow's Scientists and Engineers award by Humble Oil which awarded her $6,000 towards her college tuition.
+Her project was selected for the Tomorrow's Scientists and Engineers award by Humble Oil, which awarded her $6,000 towards her college tuition.
 She received her BA in physics (1976) from Rice University, and her MA (1983) and PhD in nuclear physics (1983) from Duke University.

 Early career

-Fitzpatrick lectured at Sam Houston University for two years, before leaving to work on a laser radar system at Rockwell International and the LITE Laser at Spectron Laser Systems.
+Fitzpatrick lectured at Sam Houston State University for two years before leaving to work on a laser radar system at Rockwell International and the LITE Laser at Spectron Laser Systems.
 She then founded Rice Systems, Inc., an optics company, in her garage in 1986.
-At Rice Systems, Fitzpatrick worked on contracts with the National Institutes of Health, the National Science Foundation, the Department of Defense, NASA, and DARPA developing high-resolution laser measurement techniques.
-Her company grew to employ ten scientists before closing in 2005.
+At Rice Systems, Fitzpatrick worked on contracts with the National Institutes of Health, the National Science Foundation, the Department of Defense, NASA, and DARPA, developing high-resolution laser measurement techniques.
+Her company grew to employ 10 scientists before closing in 2005.
 At the time, Rice Systems had been working with NASA on a spacecraft to Jupiter before funding was cut by the Bush administration.

-Forensic Genealogy
+Forensic genealogy

-Fitzpatrick transitioned into genealogical research in 2005 after publishing her own book Forensic Genealogy, aiming to establish the field.
-Her early work in forensic genealogy pertained to historical and missing persons cases, as Forensic genetic genealogy would not emerge until 2018.
+Fitzpatrick transitioned into genealogical research in 2005 after self-publishing her book Forensic Genealogy, aiming to establish the field.
+Her early work in forensic genealogy pertained to historical and missing persons cases, as forensic genetic genealogy would not emerge until 2018.

 Forensic genealogy uses DNA analysis in combination with traditional non-DNA genealogical research methods to help create leads for unsolved crimes by identifying suspects or victims.
 Forensic genealogy usually relies on public records, historical documents, and a heavy emphasis on familial connections.

-Forensic genetic genealogy (FGG), also known as Investigative genetic genealogy (IGG) expands on forensic genealogy by analyzing hundred of thousands of single nucleotide polymorphisms (SNPs) across the genome, allowing researchers to compare genetic genealogy databases.
+Forensic genetic genealogy (FGG), also known as investigative genetic genealogy (IGG) expands on forensic genealogy by analyzing hundred of thousands of single nucleotide polymorphisms (SNPs) across the genome, allowing researchers to compare genetic genealogy databases.
 With this new technology, researchers can compare known DNA and unknown DNA to find individuals that share segments of matching or similar DNA.
 This allows investigators to potentially identify unknown DNA samples.